vibhakamath23/TicTacToeRobot/README.md

 - Huskylens Camera connected to computer through USB
 - XRP and Gripper connected to computer through USB and battery powered

 Note that this README is oriented for users that are on macOS.
-If using another operating system, terminal commands will differ, and the config files used for MQTT communication in 'Camera & Game' will need to be modified.
+If using another operating system, terminal commands will differ, and the config/connect files used for MQTT communication in 'Camera & Game' will need to be modified.

 # PART ONE: XRP & MQTT